kevin1024/kevin1024.github.com/source/_posts/2013-07-18-10-things-i-learned-deploying-graphite.markdown

 What happens if you start sending stats faster than Graphite's highest resolution?
 Graphite will start dropping metrics.

-Let's say you're tracking clicks on a button that says "Kevin is Awesome".
+Perhaps you're tracking clicks on a button that says "Kevin is Awesome".
 This is a very tempting button, so people click it about 5 times a second.

 StatsD starts batching things: 10 seconds of people mashing the button means that each batch will have 50 clicks in it.

-However, let's say that Graphite's interval is set to a minute.
+For this example, let's say that Graphite's interval is set to a minute.
 That means that during that minute, we will have sent 6 batches of 50 clicks for a total of 300 clicks.
 However, Graphite will only record one of those batches, so it will only record 50 clicks instead of 100.

 To make this concept a little easier to understand, here is a little Processing sketch I whipped that simulates the process.
 Events are